inrupt/solid-common-vocab-js/README.md

 ### Messages

-An important feature of the `lit-vocab-term` is support for parameterized messages.
+An important feature of the `lit-term` is support for parameterized messages.
 This can be extremely useful when defining your own RDF vocabularies and including message strings (thereby providing those message with globally unique IRI identifiers and allowing for easy translations of those messages).
 For instance, to report errors